2-alchemists/krossboard-docs/content/docs/google-gke-installation.md

 +++

 On Google Compute Platform (GCP), Krossboard works as a standalone compute virtual machine.
-As of current version each Krossboard instance discovers and handles GKE clusters on a per [GCP project](https://cloud.google.com/resource-manager/docs/creating-managing-projects) basis.
+Each Krossboard instance discovers and handles GKE clusters on a per [GCP project](https://cloud.google.com/resource-manager/docs/creating-managing-projects) basis.

-This guide describes step-by-step how to setup an instance of Krossboard for a GCP project.
+This guide describes step-by-step how to deploy and configure an instance of Krossboard for a GCP project.

 ## Before you begin
 This guide should be straightforward to follow, assuming that:

 * You have a basic level of practice with GCP concepts.
-* You have access to a GCP project with sufficient permissions, to create GCP IAM service account and to assign GCP predefined roles to a service account.
+* You have access to a GCP project with sufficient permissions to:
+  * Create GCP IAM service accounts.
+  * Assign GCP predefined roles to a GCP IAM service account.
-* You have access to GCP Cloud Console, though you can later adapt the steps for a scripted/automated deployment.
+  * Use GCP Cloud Console, though the steps can be adapted for a scripted/automated deployment.

 > **Important:** Don't be confused, it's worth nothing that [GCP service accounts](https://cloud.google.com/iam/docs/understanding-service-accounts) and [Kubernetes services accounts](https://kubernetes.io/docs/reference/access-authn-authz/service-accounts-admin/) are two different concepts.

 ## Step 1: Select a GCP project
 Krossboard discovers and handles GKE clusters as a project basics.
 The clusters can be spread accross different regions and zones in that project.

- From GCP Cloud Console, select (or create if not yet the case) a project.
+ From GCP Cloud Console, select a project as below.

  ![](/images/docs/gcp-select-project.png)